-I've recently been elected Chair of the Crime Writers' Association.
+The April AGM of the Crime Writers' Association elected me as Chair of the CWA.
 This is a real honour, as is the fact that I'm the first person to have held office as Chair and as President of the Detection Club.
-Suffice to say that 2017 will be a busy year...
+2017 will be a very busy year...

 The Golden Age of Murder